ailequal/hackintosh/README.md

 To better explore hardware information use [IORegistryExplorer](https://github.com/vulgo/IORegistryExplorer).

-To interact with an EFI partition with macOS, use the following commands.
+To interact with an EFI partition with macOS, use the following commands or just use [MountEFI](https://github.com/corpnewt/MountEFI).

 ```bash
 diskutil list